ros101/ros101-ros101.github.io/secure/reflections.md

 ## Unit 4

 The discussion about secure programming eventually happened with a few other students in the general channel on Slack.
 I do not consider Python safe because it is really easy to make mistakes that are not immediately visible.
-However, it is interesting to know that Python is much better than Java in using different metrics.
+However, it is interesting to know that Python appears to be much better than Java using different metrics.
 Java is the leading solution in many mission-critical contexts, and it is the technology I use the most, so I probably have a bias.
-I observe that the metrics consider the safety of the language in its pure form, which is unrealistic because, at least for Java, nobody uses the JDK directly anymore.
+I observe however that the metrics consider the safety of the language in its pure form, which is unrealistic because, at least for Java, nobody uses the JDK directly anymore.

 I was surprised by the reading about ReDOS because I implemented regexes for years and I have never heard about this risk.
 I even have a certification for secure software programming!
 I wonder how many vulnerable regexes I left behind me.